 - Hyde Park Corner Kiosk

-- Hyde Park Corner Lodge Café – with external seating
+- Hyde Park Corner Lodge Café - external seating

-- The Serpentine Lido Café – with external seating
+- The Serpentine Lido Café - external seating, toilets available

-- Serpentine Bar & Kitchen – with external and internal seating
+- Serpentine Bar & Kitchen - internal and external seating, toilets available

-- Italian Gardens Café – with external seating
+- Italian Gardens Café - internal and external seating

 - Palace Gate Kiosk

-- Café North Lodge - with external seating
+- Café North Lodge - internal and external seating, toilets available

 St. James's Park and The Green Park